pratikgupta190804/task-answers/README.md

 ## Token Count

-Token count simply measures how many tokens the tokenizer produces for the text.
+Token count simply measures how many tokens the tokenizer produced for the input.

 Script used: